SpencerBrown1717/Circuit-IQ_Plan_of_Attack/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------

-Next phases after MVP works (curently can great baoard when hard coded 3.8.2025 )
+Next phases after MVP works (curently can generate baoard when hard coded 3.8.2025 )

 Basic UI and user input exposed issues with input to "director" agent.